Riksrevisjonen/pioneeR/README.md

 run_pioneer()
 ```

 The app should start automatically in a new browser window.
 By default, Shiny will start with a random port number.
-If you want to start the app with a specific port number, you can set the `port` argument:
+If you want to start the app with a specific port number, you can set the `port` argument.
+Valid port numbers are in the range 3000 through 65535:

 ```r
 run_pioneer(port = 3939)